eecs-330/winter2020/pages/syllabus.md

 ### Regrades
 If you believe there was a grading error on one of your assignments:
-Email Nell, Sarah, and your peer mentor with an explanation of the mistake.
+Email Sarah and your peer mentor with an explanation of the mistake.
 Make an appointment if you want to discuss grades in person (no impromptu office visits).
 If the request merits a regrade, either Nell or Sarah will regrade your entire submission, which could result in a lower final grade.